explorer14/ResilienceDecorators.MySql/README.md

 Simplest way to test the resilience bits is to just stop the container by issuing a `ctrl+c` command on the command line where the container is running.
 This will cause error `1042` i.e. `Unable to connec to host` and trigger spaced retries.
 By default it will try 5 times to reconnect, while its doing that, re-run `docker-compose up` to bring the database back "online".
 You will see the inserts resume where they left off.

 *NB*: Its still upto you to ensure that retrying writes, doesn't corrupt the data.
 Ideally retries should only be applied if you know that you can make the underlying operations idempotent.
 Reads are a perfect candidate for retries.

+# Word about tests

+Because the resilient classes are coupled to the underlying `MySqlxxx` variants, testing them in isolation is a bit hard without setting up some kind of localised infrastructure for e.g. running MySql in a Docker container _(as mentioned above)_ that can also be run in the deployment pipeline.
+This is why there are basic sanity tests in the solution for now, I will put some kind of integration tests in, that can run in the deployment pipeline as well, when I get some time.

 # Contributions